craigrachow/CISM/incidentmanagement.md

 - Defines **who does what, when, and how**
 - Approved by senior management
 - Integrated with BCP and DRP
+- Incident Management is the program and framework.
+Planning, policies, resource allocation etc. Ensures preparedness.
+- Incident Response is triggered when a incident is declared.
+Actions such as identify, comtain, eradicate, recover.
+Minimised impact and restore operations.

 **Example:**
 A ransomware IRP defines escalation to legal and executive leadership before engaging law enforcement or paying ransom.